scokobro/masters-advice/current.md

 * *When* will you do these things?
     * Are there important time-dependent elements of your project (conferences, cultural events, government data releases etc) that happen at certain times?

 Whether you manage to stick to it or not, it's important to have a plan.
-If you have aplan then taleast you can know whether you are on schedule, or behind, or maybe even ahead!
+If you have a plan then at least you can know whether you are on schedule, or behind, or maybe even ahead!

-Towards the latter half of the semester you need to look ahead and make sure you are prepared to hand in 'Progress Report I'.
+Towards the latter half of the semester you need to think ahead and make sure you are prepared to hand in 'Progress Report I'.

 ---

 ### Year One: Second Semester

-#### Progress Report I (M1 Kenkyū Report)
+#### Progress Report I (*M1 Kenkyū Report*)

-Due pretty much at the start of this semester, this is a larger bit of work, about 2000 words.
-Summarises and elaborates on your research proposal.
+Due near the start of this semester, this is a larger piece of work, about 2000 words.
+It summarises and elaborates on your research proposal.
 Probably there will be quite a bit of overlap with the 'Research Plan'.

-#### Oral Presentation of Thesis Proposal (Shinchoku Hōkokukai) (30mins)
+#### Oral Presentation of Thesis Proposal (*Shinchoku Hōkokukai*) (30mins)

-This is a formal presentation of your research project to your adviser and another faculty member who acts as co-adviser.
+This is a formal presentation of your research project to your adviser and another faculty member (known as the 副査 *fukusa*) who acts as co-adviser.
 You will have about 15 minutes to present your work, you can use slides and other visual aids, and then there is 15 minutes set aside for Q&A. Generally this will focus on making sure you understand what you are doing, identifying potential problems and areas for improvement, and getting input from you co-adviser, who may be able to offer a new perspective or point out alternative materials and concepts that you might find useful.

+It is a good idea if you can identify a faculty member you would like to act as your *fukusa* as you take your various courses; maybe there is a sensei with good regional, or theoretical knowledge who you think will be able to offer you useful advice.

 ---